nickoala/sensor/examples/home-assistant/README.md

 The first time running `hass` takes a little long because it has to install a few more Python packages.
 After a while, you should be able to access it by pointing your browser to `http://<Raspi's IP address>:8123`

+Sensor integration is done by modifying the file `/home/pi/.homeassistant/configuration.yaml`

 ## DS18B20 as [Command Line Sensor](https://home-assistant.io/components/sensor.command_line/)